SoNE Health

 Maximum budget for rent

-When determining this number be sure to keep in mind that you will most likely need to pay for electricity, heating/cooling, internet, in-suite janitorial, etc. separately.
+When determining this number be sure to keep in mind that you will most likely need to pay for

 Accuracy with budget will be one of the critical components to selecting spaces that best fit needs.
-Properties for consideration will be presented both above and below that number to give you an idea of what is available in your specific geographic market.

 3 year?
 5 Year?
 10 Year?
-Generally, medical leases are most budget friendly at the 7 to 10 year term, however flexibility and budget are always factors so goal is always to do what is best for your business.
+Generally, medical leases are most budget friendly at the 7 to 10 year term,

 Geographic Market

-This can be specific list of towns or it can be a geographic radius (i.e. 30 minutes/20 miles from St. Francis Hospital/your home etc.).
-Results will be presented to allow you to compare rates and buildings in locations of preference.
+This can be specific list of towns or it can be a geographic radius (i.e. 30 minutes/20 miles from St.

 Time Frame